jmor2000/labview_python_bridge/README.md

 ![alt text](docs/images/banner.png)

+brought to you by [Awaken IoT](https://awakeniot.com/)

+## Why does this project exist?
+This project was created to help Labview developers bridge their applications with python and pythons extensive open-source packages.</br>
+While Labivew provides native libraries to execute and interact with python scripts / code, there was no simple and flexible way to create  </br>

 ## How does it work?
 ### Code basic
 This method utlises native libraries in python and labview to provide bi-directional data communication.